Leadership & Management apprentices at Kings College Hospital celebrate exam success

 Introduction of the Apprenticeship Levy

 Since the introduction of the apprenticeship levy in 2017, employers are required to set aside money for education, and the NHS has access to around £200m annually to fund apprenticeships.
 These apprentices are employed and earn while they learn so they do not pay tuition fees and are not eligible for student loans.

 All the apprentices on Develop Training's Level 3 Team Leader/Supervisor apprenticeship programme are based at Kings College Hospital in London and undertake a combination of education and employment in this setting.
 They also take part in off-the-job learning, which includes both classroom based and practical activities.
 This is necessary to provide a range of experiences and practice settings to develop a comprehensive skills base.
 It is also mandated that apprentices receive off-the-job learning.

 John Kerr, Director of Education & Training at DTL, said: “Whatever happens to the economy, we need a new generation of skilled operatives to replace an ageing workforce.
 If we delay making a commitment to apprenticeships for whatever reason, that would be a serious mistake.
 I hope that National Apprenticeship Week and the campaigns around it will help to generate momentum so that more businesses invest in what are highly cost-effective ways to deliver a loyal and skilled workforce.
 As approved providers under the levy, we are 100 per cent committed to do all we can to ensure that this happens and to help our customers to maximise their return on investment in people.”

 The Government's find an apprenticeship tool is a good place to start looking for apprenticeships near you.
 In addition, you can search company websites and recruitment sites such as Indeed and Monster.
 Many national companies operate recruitment cycles with application windows up to a year in advance of the start date, so it is never too early to start looking.

-View DTL's range of apprenticeships
+View Develop Training's range of apprenticeships